L. Bellows and R. Moore* (3/13)

 Sources of Sodium

 Sodium in Food—A small amount of sodium is naturally present in most foods, but most dietary sodium is found in processed foods in the form of salt.
 Salt may be added for flavor enhancement and to extend the shelf life of certain foods.
 Salt is added to most canned foods, some frozen vegetables, fast foods, smoked and cured meats, and pickled foods (Table 1).
 It is used in most cheeses, sauces, soups, salad dressings and many breakfast cereals.
-It is also found in many other ingredients used in food processing.
+It is also commonly found in other ingredients used in food processing.
 Many commercially prepared condiments and seasonings are also high in sodium.
 The food industry is working to decrease sodium content in these food items.

 How much Sodium is Required?

-For athletes and those strenuously active for more than 1 hour in duration—Those exposed to conditions promoting sweat loss for extended periods may be at risk for low blood sodium levels, or hyponatremia.
+For athletes and those strenuously active for more than one hour in duration—Those exposed to conditions promoting sweat loss for extended periods may be at risk for low blood sodium levels, or hyponatremia.
 For those who are well hydrated and active for more than four hours, it is important to replenish sodium stores in the body.
 Usually, sodium losses can be easily replaced during the next meal.
-However, in endurance exercise longer than 4 hours, sodium stores should be replaced during exercise with food or sports drink.
+However, in endurance exercise longer than four hours, sodium stores should be replaced during exercise with food or sports drink.
 For more information on nutrition and exercise, see fact sheet Nutrition for the Athlete.

 Too much Sodium?

-Kidney Disease: Those with kidney disease may have trouble excreting sodium and other minerals, leading to water retention and swelling.
+Those with kidney disease may have trouble excreting sodium and other minerals, leading to water retention and swelling.

-Congestive Heart Failure: Those with heart failure experience swelling and fluid retention in the lungs and throughout the body.
+Those with heart failure experience swelling and fluid retention in the lungs and throughout the body.
 Since sodium promotes fluid retention, a low sodium diet may be helpful in relieving fluid accumulation.